How to use breadcrumbs on websites: Best practices and types of breadcrumb navigation

 This post originally appeared on babich.biz, written by Nick Babich.
 Nick is a software developer who’s passionate about user experience.

-In this article, we explore the use of breadcrumbs on sites and discusses some best practices for applying breadcrumb trails to your own website or application.
-Highly recommended read!
+In this article, we explore the use of breadcrumbs on websites and discuss some best practices for applying breadcrumb trails to your own website or application.

 Best Practices for Flat Design